 In some ways, nursing home residents are similar to private tenants.
 Both pay fees, both sign contracts, and in certain situations, both can be evicted.
 However, nursing home residents and and residential renters also share another trait in common: if they are evicted without just cause, the legality of the eviction can be challenged.
-In this article, nursing home abuse lawyer Brent Wieand will explain when nursing homes are (and aren’t) allowed to evict residents, and what you should do if you think your loved one was unfairly discharged or transferred from his or her nursing home facility.
+In this article, nursing home abuse lawyer Brent Wieand from a PA nursing home law firm will explain when nursing homes are (and aren’t) allowed to evict residents, and what you should do if you think your loved one was unfairly discharged or transferred from his or her nursing home facility.

 Reasons a Resident Can Be Evicted from a Nursing Home

 As the relative of an elderly person who has been admitted into professional care, it’s important for you to understand that nursing home admission is neither permanent nor guaranteed.
-However, while admission and residency are conditional, nursing homes cannot simply evict patients on a whim.
+However, while admission and residency are conditional, nursing homes cannot simply evict patients on a whim, as PA nursing home lawyers can explain.

 On the contrary, nursing homes can only discharge patients under a specific set of circumstances, which we will discuss shortly.
 Moreover, the evicting facility must follow certain discharge procedures.
 We will cover these procedures a little later in this article.
 For the time being, let’s identify when nursing home eviction is allowed.